Jaack17/Currency-Exchanger/README.md

 ### Prerequisites

-Before running the program, you need to obtain an API key from Open Exchange Rates.
-You can sign up for a free account and obtain an API key [here](https://openexchangerates.org/signup).
+Before running the program, obtain an API key from Open Exchange Rates [here](https://openexchangerates.org/signup).

 ### Installation

-1. Clone this repository to your local machine:
+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install the required dependencies (requests module) using `pip install requests`.

+### Running the Program

+1. Open a terminal in the project directory.
+2. Run the program using `python currency_converter.py`.

+## Documentation

+- The program's documentation is included in the source code.

+## Author

+- Giacomo Innocenti

+## License

+This project is licensed under the MIT License.
+See [LICENSE.md](LICENSE.md) for details.

+## Acknowledgments

+- The program uses data from the Open Exchange Rates API.